 Conference "Resource efficiency in practice - Closing mineral cycles – Effectively addressing the nutrient surplus in Europe"

-In the framework of the project “Resource efficiency in practice - Closing mineral cycles” a final policy conference will take place in Brussels on 18 November 2014.
-The conference aims to present the results of the project and highlight best practices and solutions at the regional and farm levels.
+In the framework of the project “Resource efficiency in practice - Closing mineral cycles” a final policy conference took place in Brussels on 18 November 2014.
+The conference presented the results of the project and highlighted best practices and solutions at the regional and farm levels.
 Further information...